 What To Do Next:

-- Call for research participation: In collaboration with the Resourceful Manufacturing and Design group at the University of Michigan, there is on-going research on this topic.
+- Participate in research: In collaboration with the Resourceful Manufacturing and Design group at the University of Michigan, there is on-going research on this topic.
 If you have utilized any of these methods resulting in lower carbon emissions and are willing to participate in the research please contact us at email@example.com.

 - Learn more about Lean Product and Process Development, especially the critical early stages of development.
-Register for the workshop taught by Katrina and John Drogosz at the 2ndannual Designing the Future Summit 2019, June 27 - 28: https://www.lean.org/designfuture2019/workshops/
+Make plans to attend the 2020 Designing the Future Summit, June 17-18: https://www.lean.org/designfuture2020